YMGong/Reference_python/README.md

 data could not be parsed.
 The field may be damaged, incomplete, or partially copied from another document.

+<ins>For this type of comment, check if it is really an in-text citation.
+If not, delete the comment.</ins>

 #### "The checker could not read the item key for one citation item."

 The Zotero field data was readable, but one citation item did not contain a usable Zotero item key.
 The field may be incomplete or damaged.

+<ins>For this type of comment, try to find out if the in-text citations can still be found in the reference list.
+If yes, delete the comment.
+Otherwise, keep it for the reference PoCs to re-insert the in-text citations.</ins>

 #### "This linked Zotero citation item was not found in the selected local Zotero libraries."